 Occupational health & safety

-The TRIFR (Total Recordable Injury Frequency Rate) safety indicator is decisive for assessing performance in the occupational safety area.
+The TRIFR (Total Recordable Injury Frequency Rate) safety indicator is decisive for assessing performance in the occupational health and safety area.
 TRIFR measures the accidents (per capita) with Lost Time Injuries (LTIs), plus incidents entailing medical treatment in relation to the sum total of working hours x 200,000 hours.
-In 2020, the aim of reducing the number of accidents at work to ≤ 2.0 was achieved.
-TRIFR reports a reduction from 2.9 in 2019 to 1.3 in the reporting year 2020.
+Travel accidents and accidents involving external contractors are not included.